 Can I paint kitchen cabinets without taking them down?

-I recommend taking the doors and hardware off of all your cabinetry for the best result.
-You can paint the cabinet boxes on the wall, and paint the doors separately.
+I recommend taking the cabinet doors, hinges, and hardware off of all your kitchen cabinets for the best result.
+Remove all the drawers too.
+You can paint the cabinet frames on the wall, and paint the doors and drawer fronts separately.

 Tip: label all your doors and drawers before taking them down so you know where they go!